Baratza Encore vs Virtuoso: What's the difference?

 If you’re an espresso drinker, I really recommend you start your search in the Sette series.

-When is it worth upgrading from the Encore to the Virtuoso?
 This is the key question.
 When push comes to shove, the Virtuoso is the better grinder.
 It grinds more quickly with fewer fines than the Encore, and fewer fines is a good thing for all standard brewing methods.
 Regarding the 60 second time, I don’t necessarily think it’s a huge deal; I don’t mind waiting to switch the Encore’s knob to the off position when I’m done grinding.

 The grinder is the most important part of your coffee setup, so if you have the wiggle room in your budget to upgrade to the Virtuoso, I’d invest in what is objectively the better machine.
 But if you want to go with Baratza’s true entry-level grinder, the Encore won’t fail you.